 Surgery

-Various types of therapy can help people with cerebral palsy improve physical, mental, social, and learning deficits.
-If started early enough, many forms of therapy for cerebral palsy can reduce impairment and lessen the risk of developing other associated conditions.
-Therapy is usually combined with other treatments, such as medications, surgery, and assistive technology, to give the greatest benefits.
+Several different types of therapies are used for children and babies with cerebral palsy.
+They can improve physical, mental, social, and learning deficits.
+If started early, therapies for cerebral palsy can reduce impairment and lessen the risk of developing other associated conditions.

-Common types of therapy used to help children with cerebral palsy include:
+Common types of therapy used to help children with cerebral palsy are:

 - Physical